luiscarlosgph/how-to/nvidia-driver/README.md

 This guide explains you how to install any version of the NVIDIA driver without using the repositories of your Linux distribution.

 * Why not using the repositories?
-There are many ocassions when you need a specific version of the NVIDIA driver, and there is a limited offer of NVIDIA driver versions in the repos.
+There are many ocassions when you need a specific version of the NVIDIA driver (e.g. CUDA support, bugs), and there is a limited offer of NVIDIA driver versions in the repos.

 Install
 -------